Chicago Board of Trade Building: Surroundings

 The LaSalle Street canyon is home to other historic buildings including the Rookery Building, a National Historic Landmark considered to be the oldest standing high-rise.
 A 1907 renovation included a lobby remodeled by Frank Lloyd Wright in the Prairie School style.
 The name rookery comes from the previous building on the property which became home to many birds, especially pigeons.
 The nearby Reliance Building was the first skyscraper to have large plate glass windows comprise the majority of its surface area, and One North LaSalle was for some time one of Chicago's tallest buildings.
-Both the Reliance Building and One North LaSalle are on the National Register of Historic Places.
+Both the Reliance Building and One North LaSalle are on the US National Register of Historic Places.
 Since 1853, the governments of Chicago and Cook County have shared three different buildings at the north end of the canyon.
 The current Chicago City Hall, built in a Classical Revival style, was designed to symbolize the strength, dignity, and vigor of the government.
 Completed in 2001, an award-winning green roof was incorporated into the structure.
 All of the structures are designated as Chicago Landmarks.

 Other nearby buildings of note include the Continental Commercial National Bank, now called 208 South LaSalle Street, which broke records in 1911 as the city's most expensive development, with a cost exceeding $10 million.
 The Rand-McNally Building that had served as the headquarters of the World's Columbian Exposition was demolished to accommodate the structure.
 The Federal Reserve Bank of Chicago, at 230 South LaSalle Street, was built in a Greco-Roman style and contained the largest vaults in the world and one of the first building-wide wired communication systems.
 Both the Federal Reserve Bank and 208 South LaSalle demonstrate the popularity of neoclassical architecture during the late 19th and early 20th centuries and were meant to project a sense of financial security.

 One mile (1.6 km) west of Lake Michigan and in the southwest corner of the Loop, the building is near two elevated stations of the Chicago 'L'.
-The Quincy station is one block to the west and the LaSalle/VanBuren station is between the CBOT and the Chicago Stock Exchange; both stations are served by the Orange, Purple, Pink, and Brown Lines.
+The Quincy station is one block to the west and the LaSalle/VanBuren station is between the CBOT and the former Chicago Stock Exchange; both stations are served by the Orange, Purple, Pink, and Brown Lines.
 Additionally, Blue Line service is provided at the Jackson and LaSalle stations, each two blocks away.
-Union Station stands five blocks to the west on Jackson Boulevard, providing terminal service for Amtrak and select service for Metra.
+Union Station stands five blocks to the west on Jackson Boulevard, providing terminal service for Amtrak and select service for Metra trains.
 Additional Metra service is provided at the LaSalle Street Station, two blocks due south.